Northern Ireland Civil Rights Association

 The genesis of the organisation lay in the emergence of a more self-confident Catholic professional middle class who, following the example of the US civil rights movement, campaigned for equal rights and reform.
 The Campaign for Social Justice was formed in January 1964.

-A younger generation of left-wing radicals inspired by the 1960's wave of worker and student militancy across Europe was also ready to take to the street to protest.
-They would go on to form People’s Democracy in 1968.
+A younger generation, inspired by the 1960s wave of worker and student protests across Europe was also ready to take to the street to protest.
+They would go on to form People's Democracy in 1968.

-The failure of the 1956-62 IRA border campaign encouraged Republicans to prioritise radical popular street campaigns rather than rely on traditional physical force tactics.
+The failure of the 1956-62 IRA border campaign encouraged Irish Republicans to prioritise radical popular street campaigns rather than rely on traditional physical force tactics.
 In this rethink of Republican strategy a key meeting took place in Maghera in August 1966 between the Wolfe Tone Societies which was attended by Cathal Goulding, then chief of staff of the Irish Republican Army (IRA).

 During its formation, NICRA's membership extended to trade unionists, communists, liberals, socialists, with republicans eventually constituting five of the 13 members of its executive council.
 The organisation initially also had some unionists, with Young Unionist Robin Cole taking a position on its executive council.
 Official Sinn Féin and Official IRA influence over NICRA grew in later years, but only as the latter's importance declined, when violence escalated between late 1969 until 1972, when NICRA ceased its work.

 Origins

 Since Northern Ireland's creation in 1921, the Catholic minority had suffered from discrimination from the Protestant and Unionist majority.
-James Craig, the first Prime Minister of Northern Ireland, declared to the Stormont Parliament “we are a Protestant Parliament and a Protestant State”.
-Basil Brooke, who would later serve as Prime Minister of Northern Ireland for 20 years, in a speech to the Orange Order in 1933 stated “Many in this audience employ Catholics, but I have not one about my place.
-Catholics are out to destroy Ulster”.
+James Craig, the first Prime Minister of Northern Ireland, declared to the Stormont Parliament "we are a Protestant Parliament and a Protestant State".
+Basil Brooke, who would later serve as Prime Minister of Northern Ireland for 20 years, in a speech to the Orange Order in 1933 stated "Many in this audience employ Catholics, but I have not one about my place.
+Catholics are out to destroy Ulster".
 Many historians regard the ethos of Northern Ireland as unambiguously sectarian.